Zukaritasu/gd-venezuela-bot/README.md

 | --aceptar | Accepts a completion sent by the user.
 To define if the level was completed in mobile the argument “mobile” must be left after the command.
 Example --aceptar mobile |
 | --aprobar | The bot adds the user ID to the whitelist to grant access to the server if the user has a new account |
 | --denegar | The bot adds the user ID to the blacklist that prohibits access to the server, which results in the user being banned from the server even if they are not a member of the server. |
+| --dm | Send a message to the user's DM.
+The command only works in the server's moderation channel

 ## Contribution